toszfigas/armor-weight-reducer/README.md

 ## Usage

-Simply equip armor and the weight will be automatically halved.
+Simply equip armor and the weight will be automatically changed.
 Unequip to restore original weight.